-Pizza Pizza and Pizza 73 have established strong brand names and are leaders in the pizza component of the quick service restaurant segment.
+Pizza Pizza and Pizza 73 have established strong brand names and are leaders in the pizza component of the QSR industry.
 PPL operates its Pizza Pizza Restaurants as franchise oriented restaurants and Pizza 73 Restaurants are owned and operated as independent businesses with each restaurant being a corporation equally owned by an independent Owner/Operator and PPL.
-At December 31, 2013, PPL had 723 total locations in its system, comprised of 635 franchised or licenced restaurants, 72 jointly-controlled restaurants and 16 owned and operated as corporate restaurants.
+At December 31, 2014, PPL had 732 total locations in its system, comprised of 644 franchised or licenced restaurants, 73 jointly-controlled restaurants and 15 owned and operated as corporate restaurants.

-The brands operated by PPL provide a high level of service and operational support to its Franchisees and Owner/Operators, including a turn-key restaurant; central food distribution centers, which provide all food and non-food items used in restaurant operations; and monitoring systems intended to ensure high product quality and operational consistency across the chains.
+PPL provides a high level of service and operational support to its Franchisees and Owner/Operators, including a turn-key restaurant; central food distribution centers, which provide all food and non-food items used in restaurant operations; call centre operations; and monitoring systems intended to ensure high product quality and operational consistency across the chains.